pylava/pylava/README.rst

 the directories of command line argument.
 Pylama looks for the configuration in this order: ::

-    pylama.ini
+    pylava.ini
     setup.cfg
     tox.ini
     pytest.ini

 The "--option" / "-o" argument can be used to specify a configuration file.

-Pylama searches for sections whose names start with `pylama`.
+Pylama searches for sections whose names start with `pylava`.

-The "pylama" section configures global options like `linters` and `skip`.
+The "pylava" section configures global options like `linters` and `skip`.

 ::

-    [pylama]
+    [pylava]
     format = pylint
     skip = */.tox/*,*/.env/*
     linters = pylint,mccabe